lsst-sqre/sqr-074/index.rst

 Abstract
 ========

-The purpose of Phalanx_ has expanded from its original role specific to the Rubin Science Platform to providing an installation and configuration platform for a variety of Kubernetes clusters.
+The purpose of Phalanx_ has expanded from its original role in managing the configuration for the Rubin Science Platform to providing an installation and configuration platform for services deployed on Kubernetes clusters, which may contain any number of Rubin Science Platform services or none.
 New, minimal installations need validation to ensure that basic services are running correctly, including mechanisms to both manually and automatically test.
 This tech note proposes a new validation service plus supporting infrastructure for automated testing.